dovker/Rosewood/README.md

 **Rosewood Engine** is a game engine created for me to learn Graphics Programming and to learn how Game Engines work

 # Plan
 !!
-THIS GAME ENGINE IS NO LONGER BEING DEVELOPED !!
+THIS GAME ENGINE IS NO LONGER BEING DEVELOPED OR SUPPORTED !!
 My plan for this engine is to develop it to a point I can make an advanced 2D game and a simple 3D game with it, whilst learning Game Engine development, Design patterns, graphics programming, Advanced c++, problem solving.

 # Features
 * OpenGL Support
 * Cross-Platform (Tested on major desktop platforms)
-* 2D Rendering (Line Rendering to come in the future)
+* 2D Rendering
 * Asset managment system
 * 2D Audio support
 * ECS